ssharpjr/zebra-epl/ProjectNotes.md

 ##### System is Idle:
 - Static variables are assigned to the switch position inputs.
 The selected input's variable is assigned to the current part/desc variables.
 - Program waits for the button to be pressed.
+- GPIO interrupts:
+    + Add event detect for the 3 switch pins.
+    + Wait for falling edge for the button.

 ##### Button is Pressed:
 - The date/time is captured from the RTC circuit and assigned to the current time variable.